 Coconut milk is a good fat that your body will love.
 Black tea has protective anti-viral spices and the maple syrup in this recipe will deliver 25% of your daily manganese that helps protect you from free radicals.

 I found this recipe in Women’s World Magazine.
 I love finding recipes that are easy and taste great.
-This recipe fortunately, is one of them.
+This recipe fortunately, is one of them and will become one of your favorite teas.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.